Pretreatment Assessment in Adults With Chronic Hepatitis C Virus Infection

 Intended users Clinicians in New York State who treat adults with chronic HCV

-Lead author Christine A. Kerr, MD
+Christine A. Kerr, MD

-Writing group Joshua S. Aron, MD; David E. Bernstein, MD; Colleen Flanigan, RN, MS; Christopher J. Hoffmann, MD, MPH; Charles J. Gonzalez, MD
+Joshua S. Aron, MD; David E. Bernstein, MD; Colleen Flanigan, RN, MS; Christopher J. Hoffmann, MD, MPH; Charles J. Gonzalez, MD

-Committee Hepatitis C Virus (HCV) Guideline Committee
+Hepatitis C Virus (HCV) Guideline Committee

-Developer and funding
+Developer and funder

 New York State Department of Health AIDS Institute (NYSDOH AI)

-Development
+Development process

 See Guideline Development and Recommendation Ratings Scheme, below.